cristydobson/Football_Match_Simulator_iOS_App/README.md

 2. Subtract the result from STEP 1, from the AthleticDecayCoefficient.

-   - The more fit the players are at the start of the game, the least AthleticDecay they will have.
+   - The more fit the players in the Position are at the start of the game, the least AthleticDecay they will have.

   ![decay_002](Assets/Calculations/002.png)<br>